gilbsgilbs/babel-plugin-i18next-extract/docs/templates/faq.md

 Some prefer using plain english strings as key.
 While it would probably be preferable to rely on [default values]( https://www.i18next.com/translation-function/essentials#passing-a-default-value) instead, it is still possible to make natural keys work with this plugin.
+Note that [useI18nextDefaultValue
+](https://i18next-extract.netlify.com/#/configuration?id=usei18nextdefaultvalue) supersedes the [keyAsDefaultValue](https://i18next-extract.netlify.com/#/configuration?id=keyasdefaultvalue) option in the cases where you do specify a default.
 Here is a simple configuration that may help you getting started with natural keys:

 ```javascript
 {